 - Improve your Programming be a better Geophysicist

-And I share my very versatile CV template here:
+And I share my very versatile but not particularly bot-friendly CV template here: